 Our teacher Ruksana says:

-If you need to communicate with the Bengali or Sylheti community through your line of work, or just out of interest, join me at Praxis Community Projects for some Bengali lessons!
+If you need to communicate with the Bengali or Sylheti community through your line of work, or just out of interest, join me online in Zoom for some Sylheti lessons!

 Previous students say: